MSc in Sociology

 Sociological analysis

-In Michaelmas term, the course consists of eight lectures (one hour each) followed by two seminars (also one hour each) where the class is split into groups.
+In Michaelmas term, the course consists of eight lectures, followed by seminars where the class is split into groups.
 Part-time students take this course in the first term of their second year of study.

 It examines the nature of different sociological explanations, their potentials and methodological implications and their relationship with concepts from other disciplines.
 It also examines the interrelationships between description and explanation, theory and empirical data.